Reiki Melbourne (Daylesford) Banner

 The Levels in Mikao Usui’s Time

-In order to better work out what time frame is right for us, it is instructive to examine how the levels were taught by the founder of Reiki, Mikao Usui.
+It’s instructive to examine how the levels were taught by the founder of Reiki, Mikao Usui.
 If we do, we will soon realize that his method of teaching Reiki differs considerably from the way it is taught today.

 The most significant difference is that Reiki for him was not nearly as rigidly structured as it is today.
 Instead, he taught it bit by bit - students only been shown new things when they were deemed energetically ready.